sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

         };
         let swap_chain = device.create_swap_chain(&surface, &sc_desc);
 ```
 Here we are defining and creating the `swap_chain`.
-The `usage` field describes how the `swap_chain`'s underlying textures will be used. `OUTPUT_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsage`s later).
+The `usage` field describes how the `swap_chain`'s underlying textures will be used. `RENDER_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsage`s later).

 The `format` defines how the `swap_chain`s textures will be stored on the gpu.
 Different displays prefer different formats.
 We use `adapter.get_swap_chain_preferred_format()` to figure out the best format to use.